notsuspiciousindividual/SC1015_Project/README.md

 ### About
 ___
-A mini Project of SC1015 (Introduction to Data Science and Artificial Intelligence) aiming to predict nominations and or winners.
+A mini Project of SC1015 (Introduction to Data Science and Artificial Intelligence) aiming to predict winners of Oscars.
 Please refer to our code in the following order:
 1. Learning_TMDB_API.ipynb
 2. Data_Extraction.ipynb
+3. Exporting_Oscar_Winners.ipynb
-3. Data_Cleaning.ipynb
+4. Data_Cleaning.ipynb
-4. Data_EDA.ipynb
+5. Data_EDA.ipynb
-5. Data_Anaylsis.ipynb
+6. Data_Anaylsis.ipynb
-6. Resampling.ipynb
+7. Resampling.ipynb

 ### Contributors
 ---